Slow Cooker Greek Rice

 This slow cooker rice recipe is loaded with Greek flavors from Greek Seasoning, dried Greek oregano, red and green bell pepper, Kalamata olives, lemon, and of course plenty of tasty Feta cheese!

-Of course rice isn’t low in carbs, but try my Greek Cauliflower Rice Bake if you’d like a low-carb version of this that cooks in the oven.
+Of course rice isn’t low in carbs, but try my Greek Cauliflower Rice Bake if you’d like a low-carb version of this recipe that cooks in the oven.

-How to Make Slow Cooker Greek Rice:
+How to Make Greek Slow Cooker Rice:

 - Heat olive oil and saute the rice until it’s nicely browned.